 Push the plugin to your team's marketplace repo or submit to the official Anthropic marketplace.
 Other EMs install with one command and configure their context file once.
 The moment distribution becomes a copy-paste from a thread, drift starts immediately.

-Directory structure, manifest, SKILL.md frontmatter.
-The shape is not arbitrary.
+Directory structure, manifest schema, SKILL.md frontmatter fields.
+The shape isn't arbitrary.

 treeteam-brief/